thevoid12/brainwars/brainwars_todo.md

 - [ ] Log in to dev-k6hetzilbsr3oc5p to continue to brainwars. need to remove dev-k....
 - [ ] write a systemd to start the server as part of bootstrap
 - [ ] if someone is on for a long time automatically logout the user
+- [ ] the user should directly see homepage even before login
+- [ ] question bank (pick a random topic)

 auth0 docs:
 https://auth0.com/docs/quickstart/webapp/golang/interactive